alekseybeletskii/ADC.Data.Viewer.Java/Readme.md

    - zoom: left click + drag from a top left to a bottom right
    - rescale to a full view: left click + drag back from a bottom right to a top left

-NOTE: if there are a lot of points, drowing will take some time.
+NOTE: if there are a lot of points, drawing will take some time.
       Laptop with Intel i5 renders a 1 000 000 of points about 1 minute,
       in case of drawing all data "as is".
       Feature is included that enables  rapid drawing even when there are millions of data points.
 Just use zoom to view all the details.
-      Canvas drawing now successfully copes with millions of data points due to simple point-per-pixel approach
+      Canvas drawing now successfully copes with millions of data points due to simple "point-per-pixel" approach.